Britney Spears Allegedly Angry At Mom For Spilling Heath Secrets In Court Documents

 Britney Spears is said to be very upset with her mother, Lynne Spears, this week.
-The pop singer was allegedly shocked with her mom spilled about her health in court documents.
+The pop singer was allegedly shocked with what her mom spilled about her health in court documents.

 According to Radar Online, Britney is feeling betrayed by her mother after she filed court documents in the Los Angeles Superior Court, and claimed that her daughter was in “danger” due to her mental health struggles.